immortalvm/ivm-compiler/README.md

 - Support for type ```__int128``` as integer of 128 bits (note that ```long long``` is still 64 bit wide)

 - Supported asm inlined in C

+- Support for nested functions, trampolines and nonlocal gotos

 - Complete C standard library (libc, libm) from newlib